vingkan/bantr/README.md

 # Bantr

-A fun Ted Lasso-style game.
+A place where minds come to undress.